Ankur-Kumar-Gupta/Talkative_Timer/README.md

 # Talkative_Timer

-A python program which speaks the current time.
+A python program which speaks out the current time.

 - It is a program created by importing various python packages like 'Playsound', 'Datetime' and 'Google-text-to-speech' packages.
 - Datetime is used to import current date and time even the second to the program.
 So, from this we only used hour and minutes.